-Soft, chewy, and loaded with big chocolate flavor, this chocolate brownie recipe is guaranteed to be the best you’ve ever had!
+Soft, chewy, and loaded with big chocolate flavor, this Chocolate Chip Brownie Recipe is guaranteed to be the best you’ve ever had!
 They’re quick and easy to make and require only simple baking ingredients.

 Brownies are an extremely simple dessert to make and, luckily, they require only easy-to-find baking ingredients.